Project breakFAST toolkit

-Breakfast is often considered the most important meal of the day but many teenagers skip breakfast.
+Breakfast is often considered the most important meal of the day.
+Yet, many teenagers skip breakfast.
 When teens don’t eat until lunch time, their energy sags mid-morning and their ability to learn suffers.
 More and more middle schools and high schools are adding Grab and Go breakfasts and Second Chance breakfasts to increase school breakfast participation.

 Access the Toolkit

-You can access the Project breakFAST Toolkit for free!
-We just ask that you complete a quick survey to tell us more about you and your intended use.
+You can access the Project breakFAST toolkit for free!
+We ask that you complete a quick survey to tell us more about you and your intended use.

 What is Project breakFAST?

-Project breakFAST: Fueling Academics & Strengthening Teens was a four-year study to test ways to increase participation in USDA’s School Breakfast Program at 16 rural Minnesota high schools.
-The study was conducted by researchers with the University of Minnesota Department of Family Medicine and Community Health in collaboration with six organizations, including the Extension Center for Family Development.
+Project breakFAST: Fueling Academics & Strengthening Teens was a four-year study.
+It tested ways to increase participation in USDA’s School Breakfast Program at 16 rural Minnesota high schools.
+The study was conducted by the University of Minnesota Department of Family Medicine and Community Health.
+It was done in collaboration with six organizations, including the Extension Center for Family Development.
 Project breakFAST was funded in February 2013 by the National Heart, Lung, and Blood Institute (Grant Number R01HL113235).

 For more information on the study, visit Project breakFAST: Fueling Academics and Strengthening Teens on the University of Minnesota Programs in Health Disparities Research website.

-If you would like to connect with us to see if we could partner with your school on Project breakFAST, contact a staff member on our SNAP-Ed Team.
+Want to connect with us to see if we could partner with your school on Project breakFAST?
+Contact a staff member on our SNAP-Ed team.

-If you would like more information about the Project breakFAST research study, see Project breakFAST: The Final Report (PDF).
+Would you like more information about the Project breakFAST research study?
+See Project breakFAST: The Final Report (PDF).
 If you have additional questions on the study, contact Kate Grannon (firstname.lastname@example.org; 612-625-7179).